andibalo/app-runner-prac/README.md

 ## Architecture Overview
 ![Untitled Diagram drawio](https://github.com/user-attachments/assets/94a921a9-8b7e-4aeb-9a28-5acec187232d)

+## Setting Up The Deployment Workflow
+1. Create an ECR Repository and upload a container image
+2. Create App Runner with image source from ECR repository in step 1 and enable automatic deployment.
+Automatic deployment will watch for image revisions in the ECR repository and redeploy.
+3. Create Codebuild with source code provider from github.
+Ensure you have logged in to your github account in AWS via OAUTH.
+First time will create a secret for the connection to github.
+4. After logging in to your github, set the repository source and enable webook.
+Webhook will listen to events PUSH, PR MERGE, etc. and trigger the codebuild pipeline.
+Write the commands to run in the pipeline that will build the source code from provider (i.e. github) and push to ECR.
+Refer to [PUSHING LOCAL IMAGE TO ECR (AWS)](#pushing-local-image-to-ecr-aws) for the commands.

 ## PUSHING LOCAL IMAGE TO ECR (AWS)
 1. Create private ECR Repository on AWS